 When you configure everything precisely, the Apache (HTTPD) default landing page will greet you.
 This page displays a message confirming that the server operates as expected.
 The page will resemble:

-Section 3: Create and Configure Virtual Host with Apache on CentOS Stream
+Create and Configure a Virtual Host

 This section will delve into the practical aspect of creating a virtual host using Apache (HTTPD), a flexible web server known for its capability to host multiple domains on a single server.
 This utility is analogous to the “server blocks” attribute of Nginx.
 In the ensuing tutorial, we’ll illustrate how to formulate a virtual host for a given domain, represented as “example-domain.com.”
 Naturally, you’ll substitute this sample domain with your specific domain name.